airD173/snipbin/API.md

 # Endpoints

-### Fetching pastes (GET /snip/{id})
+### Fetching snips (GET /snip/{id})

-NOTE: This DOES NOT work on encrypted pastes.
+NOTE: This DOES NOT work on encrypted snips.

-This returns a full paste object as shown below:
+This returns a full snip object as shown below:

 | field     | type        | description                         |
 | --------- | ----------- | ----------------------------------- |